Yandex and Uber spin out self-driving venture with $150 million investment

 The move comes amid predictions that the development of fully autonomous vehicles will take much longer than widely anticipated.
 Yandex appears to be challenging such doubts by taking a much more aggressive approach to building its self-driving technology.

-“From our perspective, the message is quite clear,” said Artem Fokin, head of business development for the company now known as Yandex Self Driving Group.
+“From our perspective, the message is quite clear,” said Artem Fokin, head of business development for the Yandex Self Driving Group.
 “By spinning off our business into a separate entity, the company demonstrates its belief that what we’re doing right now has huge potential to become a successful business going forward.
 This is no longer just an experiment.”

 In a press release, Yandex, which started as a search engine before expanding into several other markets, said the self-driving unit had previously attracted $65 million in investments.
 The company made a splash when it launched a robo-taxi service in 2018, and it currently has 130 vehicles spread out over Russia, Israel, and the United States.
-Most recently, Yandex began a testing program of its fourth-generation AV in Ann Arbor, Michigan.
+Most recently, Yandex began testing its fourth-generation autonomous vehicles in Ann Arbor, Michigan.

 While the standalone company will have a greater degree of independence, it will also continue to draw on its parent companies’ technology.
-Likewise, Yandex will continue to look for ways to use AV technology in its ongoing food delivery service and other logistics initiatives.

-Looking ahead, that system could include an autonomous delivery robot called Yandex rover, which the company has been developing to enable last-mile deliveries to homes and offices.
+“Our goals as an organization remain the same,” Fokin said.
+“Being independent may give us more flexibility.”

-Dmitry Polishchuk, who has run the project since its inception, will become CEO of Yandex Self-Driving Group.
+Yandex’s overall focus is on developing autonomous technology that can be adapted to suit a range of vehicles.
+As one example, it created an autonomous delivery robot called Yandex Rover for last-mile deliveries to homes and offices.
+Fokin said the rover is now making deliveries in central Moscow and in a science park outside the city.
+“There’s a lot of interest by outside partners for food delivery,” he said.